heymarkwetzel/ux-portfolio/projects/acme-financial.md

 ## Wireframes as Requirements

 Acme was a very visual client and best made decisions regarding requirements by digesting wireframes and prototypes.
 I took the lead on sketching, creating visual concepts and prototypes for both Desktop and Mobile.
+Sketching flows and interactions allows me to quickly test models while visualizing multiple UI elements and how they interact.

 ![Concept sketching for Acme Financial](/assets/images/projects/acme-sketching.jpg){:class="img-large"}

 This was a lean project and we used our weekly design meetings to validate requirements, uncover new features, adjust priorities, and tackle technical feasibility.
-We had an agenda each week to stay focused, as the product had many moving parts.
+I created an agenda for each meeting to stay focused, as the product had many moving parts.
 The end result was a concise, organized, and highly-detailed retirement savings portal that will help more people be prepared for their retirement years.

 ![Wires and Prototype](/assets/images/projects/acme-wires.jpg){:class="img-large"}